storyfeet/bob_cards_elm/rules.md

     Whenever a Player needs to draw cards but his Draw Pile is empty, They shuffle their Discard Pile and it becomes their new Draw Deck.
 If the Discard pile is also empty, they do not draw any more.

+    If the player's hand is already full without drawing any cards, that player's character dies, and they are out.

 2. Untap Character Card

     All players turn their Character Card to face forward (If it's not already)

 3. Player Actions

     The player with the P1 Token takes one action.
 After him, all players in clockwise order take either 1 or 2 actions.

-    Players continue taking 1 or 2 actions in clockwise order until all players have passed.
+    Players (including P1) continue taking 1 or 2 actions in clockwise order until all players have passed.

-    The actions they may perform are as follows, and are explained in more detail later.
+    The actions below are explained in more detail later.

     * Perform a Job
     * Purchase a Card